 On January 20, 2026, the Board adopted a resolution approving a feasibility report relating to the financing of all or a portion of the costs of certain public infrastructure (collectively, the "Public Infrastructure") necessary for development of certain land within the boundaries of the District that is to be acquired by the District and thereafter transferred to the City or other governmental entity, and declaring the District's intent to acquire the Public Infrastructure and to pay the costs thereof.
 See "THE PUBLIC INFRASTRUCTURE."
-On January 20, 2026, the Board adopted a resolution levying special assessments (the "Special Assessments" and, individually, as the Special Assessments relate to a particular lot, a "Special Assessment") on certain single-family housing lots within the District (collectively, the "Assessed Lots" and, individually, each an "Assessed Lot") based on the benefit to be received by each Assessed Lot.
-The Assessed Lots make up only a small portion of the much larger District and together make up "Assessment Area No. 3."
+On January 20, 2026 the Board adopted a resolution levying special assessments (the "Special Assessments" and, individually, as the Special Assessments relate to a particular lot, a "Special Assessment") on certain single-family housing lots within the District (collectively, the "Assessed Lots" and, individually, each an "Assessed Lot") based on the benefit to be received by each Assessed Lot.
+The Assessed Lots make up only a small portion of the much larger District and together make up "Assessment Area No. 7."
 See "LAND DEVELOPMENT - Assessed Lots."

-The real property comprising Assessment Area No. 3 consists of 575 lots and is approximately 63 acres.
-The Assessed Lots have been finally established by the approval of final plats by the City, and all of the Assessed Lots will be developed by the Developer or homebuilders that have purchased Assessed Lots from the Developer.
+The real property comprising Assessment Area No. 7 consists of 339 lots and is approximately 50 acres.
+The Assessed Lots have been finally established by the approval of final plats by the City, and all of the Assessed Lots will be developed by the Developer.
 See "LAND DEVELOPMENT - Assessed Lots" and, particularly, TABLE 6 thereunder as well as the maps on pages (viii) and (ix) with respect to the location of the area encompassing the Assessed Lots.